theshufflebee/Term_Project_Kicker_Accuracy/README.md

-# Inflation-Data-EU
-Inflation Data for the STAT447 Term project
+# This is a Project for STAT 447 at UBC